 All prescription and over-the-counter medications, including vitamins and herbal supplements, that subjects receive during the trial must be documented on the CRF.
 The medication name, dose, frequency, route of administration, date(s) of administration and reason for administration must be recorded.
 This documentation should continue through the treatment period and the follow up period.
-Changes from baseline anti-hypertensive therapy and their rationale must be recorded in the CRF.

-All medication will be coded using the World Health Organization Drug Dictionary (WHO-DD) version March 2016.
-Preferred drug name, Anatomical/Therapeutic/Chemical (ATC) class will be reported for inclusion in the database.
+All medication will be coded using the World Health Organization Drug Dictionary (WHO-DD) version March 2016 or higher.
+Preferred drug name, Anatomical/Therapeutic/ Chemical (ATC) class will be reported for inclusion in the database.

-Medication summaries based on ATC level 2, and the preferred drug names will be produced for the Safety Analysis Set.
+Medication summaries based on ATC level 2 and the preferred drug names will be produced for the Safety Analysis Set.
 The summaries will present, by treatment group, the frequency and percentage of subjects who used any medication in an ATC class, or any medication based on a single preferred drug name.
 Medication summaries will be sorted by descending total frequency of ATC class and by PT within ATC class.
 Subjects will be counted only once for each medication class and each preferred drug name.